alirnamvar/Linear-Algebra/README.md

 # Linear Algebra
-Implemented some linear algebra algorithms in python.
+Implemented some linear algebra algorithms in python in Applied Linear Algebra Course.